-A Pediatric Ophthalmology Fellowship is offered at Duke Eye Center, Department of Ophthalmology under the direction of Sharon Freedman, MD.
-Additional faculty members include; Edward G. Buckley, MD, Mays El-Dairi, MD, Laura Enyedi, MD, Grace Prakalapakorn, MD and Federico Velez, MD.
+The Pediatric Ophthalmology Fellowship is offered Duke Department of Ophthalmology under the direction of Sharon Freedman, MD.
+Additional faculty members include; Edward G. Buckley, MD, Mays El-Dairi, MD, Laura Enyedi, MD, Sara Grace, MD, Grace Prakalapakorn, MD and Federico Velez, MD.

-Requirements: Full North Carolina medical licensure (not a training license)
+Requirements: Full North Carolina medical licensure required.
+We do not accept training licenses.

 Application: The deadline for application is in the fall of the year before fellowship training is to begin and approximately two months before the fellowship match deadline.
 To apply, visit SF Match to apply.
 Two letters of reference are needed as part of the application process.
 Applications will be reviewed by the fellowship committee and, if appropriate, an interview invitation will be extended.